underlay/styx/docs/TABLES.md

 type IndexMap map[string]*Index
 ```

-### Quering
+### Querying

-The first step in query processing is retrieve the Index struct for every term in the query graph and store them in the index map.
+The first step in query processing is to retrieve the Index struct for every term in the query graph and store them in the index map.
 If any term is not found in the Index table, the query is rejected with no results, since the term does not exist in the database.

 ### Insertion